A complete guide to amsterdam capital of the netherlands

 The Golden Bend or Gouden Bocht is the most prestigious stretch of real estate in Herengracht.

 Van Gogh museum is the collection of works and letters of the painting wizard and Dutch impressionist in Museumplein with his line of masterworks.
-“The Potato eaters”, “The Yellow House”, “Self-Portrait”, “Sunflowers” and “Almond Blossoms” are some of his most imminent works.
+“The Potato eaters”, “The Yellow House”, “Self-Portrait”, “Sunflowers” and “Almond Blossoms” are some of his most vital works.

 The Red light district or De Wallen is the oldest part of the city replete with sex shops, show windows, selling blow ups and window shopping.